wahaproject/device-driver-manager/README.md

-Third-party driver manager.
+Device Driver Manager

-Currently Nvidia, ATI and Broadcom are supported.
+Currently Nvidia, ATI, Intel, VIA and Broadcom are supported.
 It also checks whether or not the PAE kernel can be installed on multi-processor 32-bit systems.

 DDM uses the repositories to download and install the appropriate packages.

-Debug run: device-driver-manager -d
+Debug run: ddm -d
 This will generate a log file: $HOME/ddm.log